Iain Ferguson

-Iain John Ferguson (born 4 August 1962, in Newarthill, North Lanarkshire) is a Scottish former professional football striker.
+Iain John Ferguson (born 4 August 1962) is a Scottish former professional football striker.
 He developed a reputation for scoring important and from his powerful right foot shot, sometimes spectacular goals.
 He scored in a domestic cup final winning team with both Rangers and Motherwell.
 His goals against high-profile opponents in Europe include for Dundee United in away games at F.C.
 Barcelona and Borussia Mönchengladbach en route to his appearance in the 1987 UEFA Cup Final.

 From the late 1970s to 1990s he also played for Dundee, Heart of Midlothian, Charlton Athletic, Bristol City, Airdrieonians, Portadown and Dundalk.

 Playing career

 Dundee

 Ferguson started his professional career with Dundee, who signed him from Fir Park Boys Club in 1978.
 He flourished at Dens Park scoring his first senior goal at the age of 16.
 Ferguson stayed behind after training with manager Tommy Gemmell and his assistant Willie Wallace, both Lisbon Lions, to hit shots at Scotland international squad goalkeeper Ally Donaldson.
 Ferguson later said, "Willie pulled me aside.
 He said: 'son, I am going to give you a tip.
 Every time you get a chance, put your head down and hit it as hard as you can, because the ball knows where it is going'.
 So that's what I did."

 He was a first-team regular under Don Mackay as well as a three cap Under-21 internationalist.
-His right foot shot pulled a goal back for Dundee in the last game of the 1982-83 season derby fixture against Dundee United.
-United won 2-1 to clinch the Scottish Premier League at Dens Park that day.
-Among his goals in 1983-84 last season at Dundee he scored five goals against Rangers.
+His right foot shot pulled a goal back for Dundee in the last game of the 1982–83 season derby fixture against Dundee United.
+United won 2–1 to clinch the Scottish Premier League at Dens Park that day.
+Among his goals in 1983–84 last season at Dundee he scored five goals against Rangers.

 Rangers and loan back at Dundee

 In 1984 Jock Wallace signed him for Rangers for £200,000.
 He scored the only goal with a low right foot shot from 12 yards in the 1984 Scottish League Cup Final (October) against Dundee United.
-A few days later he scored two goals in a 3-1 UEFA Cup win against Internazionale of Milan (Rangers lost 4-3 on aggregate).
+A few days later he scored two goals in a 3–1 UEFA Cup win against Internazionale of Milan (Rangers lost 4–3 on aggregate).
 The first was a right foot drive from just outside the penalty area into the top corner of the net.
 The second was a header from inside the six yard box.

 He was already on the sidelines at Ibrox in 1986 and then among the first departures after Graeme Souness' high-profile arrival although he had nutmegged Souness in one of the new player-manager's first training sessions.
-He was loaned back to Dundee early in the 1986-87 season where he scored twice in three league games.
+He was loaned back to Dundee early in the 1986–87 season where he scored twice in three league games.